k78ma/quartz/content/3A/MTE 325/Hardware Interrupts.md

  Hardware interrupts are a synchronization technique in embedded programming where the device sends a signal to the CPU to request immediate service.
 - *Analogy:* This is like the child that taps their parent to get their attention while the parent is in the middle of a conversation with someone else.
 The parent stops what they were doing, helps the child, then continues from where they left off.
 ## Procedure
-- To use hardware interrupts, here needs to be some form of connection between the processor and the device to carry the interrupt signal (a physical wire).
+- To use hardware interrupts, here needs to be some form of connection between the processor and the device to carry the interrupt signal (physical wires acting as [[Interrupt Lines|interrupt lines]]).
 - The hardware interrupt sequence starts with the device notifying the CPU of an interrupt by causing an edge (transition in signal value) on an external line.
-- When the CPU sees this, it must finish the instruction it is working on.
+- When the CPU sees this, it x`must finish the instruction it is working on.
 One instruction can be multiple CPU cycles and we can’t stop halfway through an instruction (for most microprocessors).
 - Once the instruction finishes, execution of the program is stopped, interrupts are disabled.
 - Any registers that will be changed as a result of handling the interrupt are saved (context switch).
-- Now, the processor is ready to actually run the service routine – acknowledging the device, selecting the appropriate ISR and executing it.
+- Now, the processor is ready to actually run the service routine – acknowledging the device, selecting the appropriate [[Interrupt Handling|ISR]] and executing it.
 - Registers are restored, if, required, including the program counter.
 - Interrupts are re-enabled.
 - Execution of main program resumes.